PodewitzLab/PyConSolv/README.md

 ## Features
 Utilizes freely available software, with high performance

+18 predefined solvents and 6 counterions, with the ability to use any solvent or counterion

 Automated molecule splitting for transition metal parametrization

 Utilizes ORCA 5.0 for quantum mechanical optimizations/frequency calculations